emerald-squad/safe-boshrelease/README.md

 It stands up a multi-homed Vault with Consul as a storage backend.

+This particular BOSH release is a fork maintained by emerald-squad, because it looks like the original has been abandonned.

 ## But Why Not Use The Vault BOSH Release?

 I have, and I do.
 But it provides way more option than the